ex280rakesh/sftpdemo/README.md

 # Repository for Blog - Enable SFTP Integration for Containerized Apps on AWS

 ## Cloud Formation Templates
-The followingto create the basic stack requried for replicating the scenario
+The following templates can be used to create the basic stack requried for replicating the scenario

 Please execute the following Cloud Formation Templates(CFT) in respective order.